About

 Connect people to relevant causes:

-We build bridges between changemakers and community causes to create real and lasting impact right here in Louisville.
+We build bridges between changemakers, and community causes to create real and lasting impact right here in Louisville.
 By connecting a wide range of resources and relationships, we can offer flexible options for community investors to contribute when and how they feel most comfortable —and to achieve meaningful progress.

 Collaborate for transformation: